Thyme herb benefits abound but, for me, there's only one that really counts; outstanding flavour; I add a sprig to our eggs Florentine every morning.

 The claimed benefits are declared by the dozen, but whether it will give you courage, I have my doubts.
 But it does contain thymol which has proven antiseptic properties.

-It also has antifungal virtues, as in athletes' foot and is often used to reduce candida in patients on cancer treatment.
+It also has antifungal virtues, as in athletes' foot and is often used to reduce candida in patients on treatment for malignancies.

 In addition thyme has antibiotic properties.